For many, the selection between a hot tub and a pool comes down to one deciding factor – the weather.

 Wet hair + cold temperatures = not enjoyable.
 Wearing a hat will keep your hair dry and hold in the heat that is lost through the top of your head.

-If you live in a colder environment, we recommend adding a foam board insulation, which is an option for all Viking Spas.
-This will not only help sound proof your spa, but will also provided added insulation, keeping your oasis warm and relaxing.
+If you live in a colder environment, we recommend adding foam board insulation, which is an option for all Viking Spas.
+This will not only help soundproof your spa but will also provide added insulation, keeping your oasis warm and relaxing.

-At Viking Spas, we love to get outside, no matter the weather.
+At Pool City, we love to get outside, no matter the weather.
 The optional insulation is great for cold weather and can help bring the monthly cost of operation down as well.
 Find the perfect spa for your family to enjoy this winter season.